wotschofsky/discord-live-translator/README.md

 4. Just talk like normal
 5. When you're done end your session using `!translation stop` and make the bot leave using `!translation leave`

+Other commands:
+`!translation status` tells you if you have translation mode enabled.
+`!translation languages` shows you all available languages.
-Use `!translation help` for an overview of all available commands.
+`!translation help` gives you an overview of all available commands.

 ## Setup
 This bot requires api keys for IBM Watson Speech to Text, Text to Speech and Language Translator.
 Keys are available without a credit card!